h-yung/trip-organizer/README.md

 ## Learnings

+### Testing
+- Mobile testing: https://www.lambdatest.com/ Note that this only really runs in Chrome browser and only 3 free sessions.

+### Approach
 Mostly sticking to a consistent workflow/order of operations.
 General directory structure working from outside-in,

 1. Define data structures (only two here).
 Even if the database doesn't enforce a schema, be consistent and work with TypeScript.